-- How well the student and mentor describe the research and how excited they seem about it
+- How well the student describes the research and how excited the student and the mentor seem about it

 - The relative importance of this research both to the student (i.e., future academic interests, expansion on/ development of senior thesis, etc.) and the faculty (e.g., book in progress, etc.)

-- How confident the GUROP selection Committee is that the project will succeed, as may be evidenced by the student’s record, faculty publications record, research already accomplished and feasibility of the proposal.
+- How confident the selection committee is that the project as proposed will succeed in a single summer, as may be evidenced by the student’s record, faculty publications record, research already accomplished, and feasibility of the proposal.

 - How thorough and complete the student’s application is with regard to any requirements specific to the proposal itself, e.g., IRB approval.